 Using the cathedral’s historic rooms and buildings, the Frasers execute more than 100 large events annually.
 Another 400-plus smaller events are held in the private dining rooms of Redbird, the restaurant nestled within the cathedral’s rectory building.
 There, dinner is served nightly and brunch on weekends in its 140-seat main dining room.

 “It’s complex, and there’s a lot going on all the time,” Fraser says.
 “You’ve got to be organized, of course, and you have to understand how to cook on a large scale.”

-That Fraser has mastered can be credited, at least in part, to the tutelage of several famed chefs at A-list restaurants.
-At Eureka and Spago he worked under Wolfgang Puck, at Checkers Hotel Thomas Keller was his boss, at Pinot Bistro Joachim Splichal called the shots, and chef Hans Rockenwagner mentored him at Rox.
-Out on his own, he and his wife (who runs the front of the house) operated two Los Angeles hotspots, Grace and BLD.
+Fraser’s success can be credited, at least in part, to the tutelage of several famed A- list chefs.
+At Eureka and Spago he worked under Wolfgang Puck.
+At Checkers Hotel Thomas Keller was his boss.
+Pinot Bistro had Joachim Splichal calling the shots.
+And Chef Hans Rockenwagner mentored him at Rox.
+Out on his own, he and Amy (who runs the front of the house) operated two Los Angeles hotspots, Grace and BLD.

 Fraser describes Redbird’s cuisine as “loosely American” and “a kind of Los Angeles cuisine.”